Parisson/TimeSide/doc/source/ui.rst

 and browse http://localhost:8000/api/

-This server is not currently connected to the player but this will be done soon so that TimeSide can provide a complete autonomous service on the web (a server side and a client side).
+At the moment, this server is NOT connected to the player using TimeSide alone.
+Please use Telemeta.